315+ Telescopes Ranked

 /5

-The regular C11 XLT is not ideal for deep-sky astrophotography, so if you’re getting one, the choice between the CPC 1100 and a package with the C11 on a CGEM II, CGX, or another mount really comes down to a simple tradeoff: whether you’d prefer a longer and more complex assembly time with more but lighter components, or a quick setup with two massive single pieces.
-The other differences are not as relevant for a telescope made mostly for visual and planetary imaging work.
+The regular C11 XLT optical tube is not ideal for deep-sky astrophotography, so if you’re getting a package with the C11 in it, the choice between the CPC 1100 and a package with the C11 on a CGEM II, CGX, or another mount really comes down to a simple tradeoff: whether you’d prefer a longer and more complex assembly time with more but lighter components (such as the case with the C11 on CGEM II, CGX, or other equatorial mounts) or a quick setup with two massive single pieces (as with the CPC 100).
+I don’t think other differences are as relevant for a telescope like the C11, which is made mostly for visual and planetary imaging work.

 How It Stacks Up